 Sometimes, it makes sense not to purchase tickets through regular channels but from a re-seller instead.
 It might actually be the only option, for example if the event or desired seat category is already sold out.
 Another reason could be, that you want to purchase a better seat or admission number than available through general sale.

 In some rare cases, resale tickets might even cost less!
-However, I wouldn’t keep hopes up too much; in 9 out of 10 cases resale tickets are sold at considerably higher prices than face value.
+However, I wouldn’t keep hopes up too much; in most cases, resale tickets are sold at considerably higher prices than face value.

 If you are looking to buy resale tickets, here are the options, including Japanese as well as international sites and platforms.

-The two main Japanese online platforms specialized in event tickets are Ticket.co.jp (aka Ticket Ryuutsuu Center) and Ticket Street.
+The main Japanese online platforms specialized in event tickets are Ticket.co.jp (aka Ticket Ryuutsuu Center), Tiketore (resale site run by Ticket Pia), Ticket Jam and Tixplus.

-Ticket Camp used to be a popular option too, but they were shut down permanently due to legal issues (allegedly related to using pictures of Johnny’s artists without permission).
+Ticket Camp and Ticket Street used to be popular options too, but they were shut down permanently due to legal issues.

 The advantages of those sites include their reliability (the operators act as an escrow between parties) and the fact that many sellers disclose the approximate seat location of their tickets.
 Also, foreign credit cards seem to work, at least in some cases

 One downside are the sometimes very high ticket prices and fees.
 Also, it can be difficult to impossible for foreigners to purchase from them, either because tickets can only be shipped to Japanese addresses, or because of the language barrier.
-The systems can be a little tricky for newcomers so we recommend to buy on those sites only if you know what you are doing.
+The systems can be a little tricky for newcomers, so we recommend buying on those sites only if you know what you are doing.

 Yahoo!
 Auctions (aka Yafuoku; similar to eBay in other countries) is also extensively used for ticket trading.